gerlion/secure-e-voting-with-coq/README.md

 Go to ElectionGuard/OCaml
 Running make compile will prompt OCaml to compile
 Running make run will will verify the test election data
-## Note:
-This is not the development repo for the ongoing work.
-Place contact Thomas Haines (thomas.haines@ntnu.no) with any questions or for the latest version.

 ## External Contributors :